 - Winter is 'off-season' so really affordable accommodation, dining, & activities in Jasper.

 The name can be rather confusing to describe this wonderful part of Alberta, Canada.
 Jasper (the name most commonly used) refers to the traditional mountain town that services the ski resort nearby.
-Marmot Basin is the resort itself.
+Marmot Basin is the ski resort itself.
 Whatever you like to call it, this ski resort is a fantastic option for the whole family.

-We consider Marmot Basin to be a small mountain town with world class facilities, as it gives us the authentic Canadian Rocky Mountain experience without the crowds and price-tag.
-The resort has a lovely small local mountain feel, but that doesn't mean the skiing or terrin is small, by any means!
+We consider Marmot Basin to be the perfect package of a small mountain town with world class facilities, as it gives us the authentic Canadian Rocky Mountain experience without the crowds and price-tag.
+The resort has a lovely, local mountain feel, but that doesn't mean the skiing or terrin is small, by any means!
 Expect lots of great challenging runs that will satisfy expert skiers for days (provided the snow is good and it's all been avalanche controlled.
 At the top of our list of must-ski areas at Marmot Basin you'll find fresh tracks from the top of the Knob Chair, as well as the glades under the Outer Limits and Paradise Quad chairs.
 We also loved the long cruiser runs off the Eagle Express.
 For the ultimate mid-ski energy boost, Caribou Chalet is the place to go, with really good poutine.

 Driving allows for more flexibility, although it can be slow at peak hour driving up to the resort.
 The plus side is that you can actually park really close to the slopes - if there is enough snow you can usually ski across the parking lot to your car!
 The drive from Banff through to Jasper along the Ice Fields Parkway is an incredible experience and definitely recommended for those making a multi-resort ski trip.
 Unfortunately, we've had to make the detour around the parkway twice so far due to closures for avalanche control, so flexibility in your travel plans is a must.

 After a day on the slopes, exploring the little town of Jasper is a great way to see the authentic mountain town side of Canada.
 The surrounding National Park is a UNESCO World Heritage Site, so the views and wildlife are spectacular, even in Winter.
 In Summer, Jasper is a bustling town filled with visitors to the park, but in Winter, it's a much quieter and less crowded place to stay.
 The town has a friendly atmosphere, and a certain charm about it with a couple of great bars, relaxed restaurants, and good coffee - everything to keep the more relaxed type of skier happy.
-Take advantage of the towns' amazing location and join one of the many day tours on a down-day, such as ice walks or dog sled tours.
-It's a fantastic way to get close to nature and see the famous Rocky Mountains.
+Take advantage of the town's amazing location and join one of the many day tours on a down-day, such as ice walks or dog sled tours.
+It's a fantastic way to get close to winter nature and see the famous Rocky Mountains.

-Marmot Basin has some great stats under it's belt.
-The resort starts off with the highest base elevation of all the Canadian ski resorts (at over 1700m), meaning the snowfall is light and dry, and the Alberta powder sticks around a little longer!
+Marmot Basin has some great stats under its belt.
+The resort starts off with the highest base elevation of all the Canadian ski resorts (at over 1700m), meaning the snowfall is light and dry, and the Alberta powder sticks around a little longer.
 The ski area is both above and below the treeline offering a superb variety of skiing.
 Marmot Basin caters for beginners and intermediate skiers and snowboarders, with over 60% off the terrain tailored to their ability level, but also boasts over 40% advanced / expert terrain.
 We like those stats!

 Being a smaller resort, only 7 lifts provide access to roughly 1675 acres of terrain, however, lift lines are non-existent and slopes are uncrowded.
 Above the treeline, you can explore wide open alpine bowls and chutes, and the option of hiking up to the top of Marmot Peak itself and making some memorable fresh turns back down to the resort.
 Newly opened double black diamond runs, like Tres Hombres, are highly recommended for the expert skiers.
 The gladed runs under the Outer Limits and Paradise Quad provide those tree runs skiers are yearning for, and waiting in line (with the rest of the powderhounds) for the Knob Chair to open is definitely worth the powdered descent that follows.
 For those seeking long cruiser runs, skiers right off the Eagle Express Quad will satisfy the corduroy fiend in all of us.